Halatnikov/linum-framework/docs/special/markdown.md

 !!! info inline "Inline"
     This is an inline admonition

-This is the text after it
+This is the text after an inline admonition\

 **Types:**